Take these steps and make sure that your boat is properly and lawfully registered in the Lone Star State.

 If your vessel fits one of these categories, it does not need to be registered with the Texas Parks & Wildlife Department.

-• Your vessel is a non-motorized canoe, kayak, punt, rowboat or rubber raft
+• Your vessel is a non-motorized canoe, kayak, punt, rowboat, or rubber raft.

-• Your vessel is under 14 feet in length and non-motorized
+• Your vessel is under 14 feet in length and non-motorized.

-• Your vessel is documented by the Coast Guard and used as a coastal shipping vessel
+• Your vessel is documented by the Coast Guard and used as a coastal shipping vessel.

-• Your vessel exceeds 115 feet in length
+• Your vessel exceeds 115 feet in length.

-How do I register my boat in the state of Texas?
+How Do I Register My Boat in the State of Texas?

-You’ll submit your required paperwork at:
+You’ll submit your required paperwork to:

 • Texas Parks and Wildlife Headquarters in Austin